How to Wrap a Gift Like a Pro

-Gift wrapping is something we’ve both come to appreciate as adults.
-When we were younger, it was always such a struggle to wrap gifts for holidays and birthdays.
+Gift wrapping is something I’ve come to appreciate as an adult.
+When I was younger, it was always such a struggle to wrap gifts for holidays and birthdays.
 Getting those corners to look good was tough and keeping the paper tight was virtually impossible.
-Luckily, we’ve each gotten a heck of a lot better over the years and we actually enjoy gift wrapping!
+Luckily, I’ve gotten a heck of a lot better over the years and I actually enjoy gift wrapping!
 Especially because those gifts can act as decor under your Christmas tree.

-In fact, we see gift wrapping as an extension of our “personal brand” (something we’ve chatted a lot about in this style series).
+In fact, I see gift wrapping as an extension of my “personal brand” (something I’ve chatted a lot about in this style series).
 Someone should be able to look at your gift and know it’s from you!
-We choose wrapping paper based on our style, along with the bows and tags.
-Plus, we always try to add a personal touch to take the gift to the next level.
+I choose wrapping paper based on my style, along with the bows and tags.
+Plus, I always try to add a personal touch to take the gift to the next level.

 Here are easy tips showing you how to wrap a gift so it not only looks good but has a little extra somethin’ somethin’.